VernissageApp/VernissageServer/Sources/VernissageServer/VernissageServer.docc/OAuthClientAutorization.md

 Once the user authorizes access, the browser redirects the request to the URL defined in the `redirect_uri`.
 This URL also includes a `code` parameter, which can be exchanged for an access token.

+**Special `redirect_uri` parameter - `urn:ietf:wg:oauth:2.0:oob`**

+If `redirect_uri` parameter is set to `urn:ietf:wg:oauth:2.0:oob` then the authorization `code` will be returned in the response instead of creating redirection to the client address.
+That kind of return URI must match one of the `redirect_uris` declared during app registration.

 ## 3. Exchanging the authorization code for an access token

-Once we have the `code`, we can exchange it for an access token, which can then be used in subsequent API requests (in the header: `Authorization: Bearer ...`).
+Once we have the `code`, we can exchange it for an `access token`, which can then be used in subsequent API requests (in the header: `Authorization: Bearer ...`).
 To do this, we need to send a `POST` request to the `/api/v1/oauth/token` [endpoint](OAuthController/token(request:)).

 Request headers:
 ```